Abstract:

 For we are accounting a man to be

-I should explain this right away, before listing the other versions: the main sense is that punative justice is accounted to be satisfied by Messiah’s faithfulness.
+I should explain this right away, before listing the other versions: the main sense is that justice is administered by Messiah’s faithfulness.
 This is not our faithfulness.
-It is His faithfulness to obey the Father’s commandment to die for our sins.
-His faithfulness to satisfy justice is without our works, which cannot satisfy punitive justice.
+It is His faithfulness to obey the Father’s commandment to submit to suffering from our sins in the flesh, that he already suffered from in Spirit, so that he may draw we who are in the flesh to him, to purge our sins.
+His faithfulness to administer justice is without our works, which cannot compensate him.
 I already proved that Paul is speaking of Messiah’s faithfulness in this other article.
-Since His faithfulness satisfies justice (of a punative nature), such satisfaction is without our works.
+Since it is through his faithfulness that he administers justice, such is without our works.
 Trying to satisfy punitive justice by good works is really a tradition.
 It was never prescribed by Torah, therefore it is best taken as traditional works, or legal works to satisfy divine justice against sin or to avoid the penalty.
 It should be understood that traditional works include any tradition, whether a legitimate law or an invented tradition, by which one seeks to satisfy punitive justice.
 I am not therefore particularly making a difference between works of law here and works of custom.
-The key to knowing whether one is obeying to satisfy punitive justice by his own works is simply if he denies if Messiah satisfied the whole penalty.
-Accepting Messiah is the same as acknowledging that we ourselves cannot satisfy the punitive penalty of sin.
+The key to knowing whether one is obeying to satisfy punitive justice by his own works is simply if he thinks God needs some sort of human payment to cancel out the penalty.
+God does not need to be paid to forgive.
+The one who truly repents realizes that he does God a wrong through sin that cannot be recovered by any payment.
+Appeasement by works also includes philosophic or theological means, like the Church's doctrine of "imputed righteousness," penalty satisfaction by substitution, or repair of damaged honor through punishment.

 Now I will list some other translations: